Veche-Team/MrBeers-Android-App/README.md

 ## Technologies I've used in this project
 - Language: Kotlin
-- Architecture: MVVM with usecases
+- Architecture: MVI with usecases
 - UI: XML-files
 - Coroutines
 - Room